Richarda Morrow-Tait: Round-the-world flight

-On 18 August 1948, with about 85 hours of flying experience, and then 24 years old, she took off from Marshall Airport (now Cambridge City Airport) to Croydon, England for the official departure point of the trip.
+On 18 August 1948, with about 85 hours of flying experience, and then 24 years old, she took off from Marshall Airport (now Cambridge City Airport) to Croydon, England, for the official departure point of the trip.
 The trip was intended to take six to eight weeks.
 She initially flew a single-engine Percival Proctor IV G-AJMU.
 She named the aircraft "Thursday's Child" (who "has far to go" in the nursery rhyme "Monday's Child").
 For a navigator she was accompanied by childhood friend and Second World War RAF navigator Michael Townsend.
-The 25-year-old Townsend was then a Cambridge University geography undergraduate student.
+The 25-year-old Townsend was then a University of Cambridge geography undergraduate student.

 Their departure was not without controversy due to the social norms of the time, and the overwhelming reaction to her endeavour was a negative one.
 There was outrage that she would leave her 18-month-old girl behind.
-The press mockingly dubbed Richarda the 'flying housewife'.
+The press mockingly dubbed Morrow-Tait the "flying housewife."

-They traveled by the south-eastern route.
+They travelled by the south-eastern route.
 Passing south through France, then along the Mediterranean, through the Middle East to India and on to Vietnam, before turning north-east to Hong Kong and Japan.
 There were rough landings in Marseille (causing minor damage) and Cyprus.
 They also had to wait nearly seven weeks in Calcutta, India, to replace the engine and finding and getting approval for extra fuel tanks to be installed in the fuselage for the long flight across the Pacific Ocean.

 On reaching Japan, they were denied permission to cross Russia or use Russian airfields, lengthening their Pacific crossing.
 With winter approaching, they were offered an escort by an American Boeing B-17 Flying Fortress from Japan.
 They made the Pacific crossing on 9 November 1948; however, poor weather and radio issues meant they lost contact with their escort.
-They eventual reached Shemya Air Force Base in the Aleutians 13 hrs and 20 minutes later, perilously low on fuel.
+They eventually reached Shemya Air Force Base in the Aleutians 13 hours and 20 minutes later, perilously low on fuel.
 They reportedly arrived as the B-17 was preparing to go and search for them, assuming them to be lost.
 They continued on to the North American mainland and on 21 November 1948, they took off from Anchorage, Alaska.
 However, the engine developed trouble and they were forced to land on the snow-covered Alaska Highway near Tok, Alaska.
 The situation looked bleak.
 They were nearly out of funds, and the aircraft was unrepairable.